AlvaRobert/KP.AdvancedCplusplus/index.md

 ## Operators

-Definition: Symbol for the compiler to perform speciﬁc mathematical, logical manipulations, or other special operation.
+Definition: A operator is a symbol for the compiler to perform speciﬁc mathematical, logical manipulations or other special operations.

 A binary operator takes two operands:
 ```c++